serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 Ideally you use read-only roles for running your `plan`.
 This is not always practical though and note that even if you can pull this off in AWS or GCP, you may have other things (like database credentials) in your Terraform state file or environment that could be accessed by untrusted code.

-## Bad Remediation

-It may be suggested that the way to protect against this is to use tight egress controls around your CI/CD pipeline and your production environment.
-I don't agree with that.
-Most people are likely using Terraform to manage their cloud environments and no egress controls on the CI/CD runner will prevent exfiltration via cloud services like S3 buckets.
-In addition, the runner may have enough privileges to modify its own egress controls.

 ## Conclusion

 A `terraform plan` is not as passive as you may think and it's not necessarily a read-only operation.
 There is code running and running a `plan` on untrusted code can be risky.

-## Bonus: Can you hack this?

-Let's say I'm using `-plugin-dir` and only using plugins I trust and have installed locally in my CI/CD pipeline.
-Think of the standard plugins for cloud providers and maybe some common plugins for managing databases.

-**Can you find a way to abuse common providers that are likely to be present to run arbitrary code or exfiltrate credentials during a `terraform plan`?**

-Or alternatively:

-**Can you think of a way to do this with core functionality?**

-If you find a way, tweet me at [@\_alxk](https://twitter.com/_alxk)!